What makes Individual I's a Collective We; Coordination mechanisms & costs: Introduction

-Socioeconomic systems, across their diverse manifestations, are primarily coordinated and regulated by rules and feedback mechanisms~\cite{march1991simon, dimaggio1983iron, malone1993tools, march2000dynamics}.
-Akin to the genetically predetermined roles of bees, rules within these systems can be either inherently embedded, like natural laws, or constructed as abstract representations of formal strategies, blueprints, or cultural norms, all aimed at meeting organizational goals.
-However, rules without feedback mechanisms are often powerless.
-Much like the additional adaptations bees make, the feedback mechanisms not only support the proper execution of rules but also complement them by providing flexibility and adaptability, at the level of interpersonal interactions.
-For example, authorities implement, interpret, and execute rules or agendas through directional feedback.
-Alongside this top-down governance, there is a perpetual need for open dialogue and mutual interactions among members to minimize ambiguity and foster adaptability, from which societal norms take shape and rules get formulated.

-What are the determining factors behind the cost of the coordination mechanism within a collective?
-Several elements come into play, including the size of the organisation~\cite{camacho1991adaptation}, its structure~\cite{marsden1994organizational,powell2003neither}, and the intricacy of the problems it grapples with~\cite{thompson2003organizations, straub2023cost}.
-These variables are intertwined and often hard to isolate from each other.
-For a collective to successfully navigate a complex objective, the size, structure, and diversity of the organization need to correspond to the required complexity of the problem at hand.
-This often leads to a co-evolution between different coordination mechanisms, influenced by a multitude of factors.
-For instance, large organizational units lean towards impersonal modes of coordination mechanisms such as formalization, standardization, and hierarchical control to ensure efficiency~\cite{klatzky1970relationship} while complex tasks involving considerable interdependence are often better handled through personal modes via horizontal communication channels within large groups.
-Additionally, economies of scale are another consideration when it comes to coordination costs.
-As an organization grows, the relative proportion of administrators may decrease, thereby potentially reducing costs~\cite{klatzky1970relationship, blau1970formal}.
-Again, the economies of scale in coordination costs have been contested in both theoretical accounts and empirical evidence~\cite {coates1973relationship, brooks1974mythical}.
-Therefore, it remains unclear whether there exist endogenous mechanisms generating the various types of coordination as more individual \textit{I}'s join the collective \textit{We} \cite{dedeo2014group}.
+What are the determining factors behind the cost of coordination mechanisms within a collective?
+Several elements come into play, including the size of the organization~\cite{camacho1991adaptation, zhang2011group}, its structure~\cite{marsden1994organizational, powell2003neither}, and the complexity of the problems it grapples with~\cite{thompson2003organizations, straub2023cost, zhou2013designing}.
+Moreover, these factors often co-evolve.
+For instance, economies of scale are frequently considered in coordination costs.
+As an organization grows, the relative proportion of administrators may decrease, potentially reducing costs~\cite{klatzky1970relationship, blau1970formal}.
+Simultaneously, with organizational growth, organizations tend to adopt impersonal coordination mechanisms such as formalization, standardization, and hierarchical control to enhance efficiency~\cite{klatzky1970relationship}.
+However, the co-evolution of various factors and the intertwined types of coordination that arise as more individuals (\textit{I}) join the collective (\textit{We}) remain largely unexplored~\cite{dedeo2014group}.